streamlit/streamlit/docs/caching.md

 st.write("Result:", res)
 ```

-You'll notice that this app is laggy.
-If you press **R** to rerun the app, it gets worse, since the calculation is rerun from start to finish with each refresh.
+Try pressing **R** to rerun the app, and notice how long it takes for the result to show up.
+This is because `expensive_computation(a, b)` is being re-executed every time the app runs.
 This isn't a great experience.

 Let's add the [`@st.cache`](api.html#streamlit.cache) decorator: